Reerh: Health and education facilities

 After the 2005 earthquake, the village was one of the main focus to the rehabilitation facilities.
 A charity based eye-hospital was established by Layton Rahmatulla Benevolent Trust, which treat patients from all over the Mansehra.
 Similarly, a Model school was opened by the Muslim Hands organisation, called the Muslim Hands School of Excellence.
 The primary objective was to provide quality education to the orphans.
-Considering the quality of education in the school, many parents are interested to provide education to their children on charged basis.
+Considering the quality of education in the school, many parents are interested in to providing education to their children on charged basis.
 Very recently, a children hospital has also been established in the village.
 A government high school is also located in the village for girls and a primary school for boys, contributing to the literacy of its inhabitants.